OCD

 If left untreated, obsessions and the need to perform rituals can take over a person's life.
 OCD is often a chronic, relapsing illness.

+The cause or causes of OCD are not known.
 However, there is growing evidence that the condition represents abnormal functioning of brain circuitry, probably involving a part of the brain called the striatum.
 OCD is not caused by family problems or by attitudes learned in childhood, such as an inordinate emphasis on cleanliness or a belief that certain thoughts are dangerous or unacceptable.

 Brain imaging studies using a technique called positron emission tomography (PET) have compared people with and without OCD.
 Those with OCD have patterns of brain activity that differ from people with other mental illnesses or people with no mental illness at all.
 In addition, PET scans show that in patients with OCD, both behavioral therapy and medication produce changes in the striatum.
 This is graphic evidence that both psychotherapy and medication affect the brain.